tempeste/discordBot/README.md

 - [ ] Configure CI/CD pipeline for automated deployment.
 - [ ] Integrate Prometheus for monitoring and metrics.
 - [ ] Deploy the bot on a Beelink mini PC.
-- [ ] Test all functionalities extensively.
-- [ ] Write comprehensive documentation for users and contributors.
-- [ ] Gather feedback and iterate on features and performance.

 ## Future Enhancements
 - Enhance user interaction with more complex commands.